CerebrasResearch/RevBiFPN/rev_structs/README.md

 python -m pip install -e .
 ```

-(RevBiFPN just imports RevStructs since its in its dir path).
+(RevBiFPN just imports RevStructs since it is in its dir path).

 ## Usage